panzerdp/dmitripavlutin.com/posts/135-dynamic-import/index.md

 export default (paramA, paramB) => paramA + paramB;
 ```

-When importing `defaultConcat.js` dynamically, and specifically accessing the `default` export, what you need is simply to read the `default` property.
+When importing `defaultConcat.js` dynamically, and specifically accessing the `default` export, just read the `default` property.

 But there's a nuance. `default` is a keyword in JavaScript, so it cannot be used as a variable name.
 What you do is use [destructuring with aliasing](/javascript-object-destructuring/#5-aliases):